-1. The notion that what the media transmit, whether fiction or fact, is constructed (ie far from showing reality, the media shows a value laden, coded view of the world).
-2. The language (thermatic language, visual language etc) in which media images and stereotype are conveyed since some say the language itself is ideologically coded.
-3. What are these values and ideologies which are supposed to influence understanding?
+1. Analysis of the notion that what the media transmit, whether fiction or fact, is constructed (ie far from showing reality, the media shows value-laden, coded view of the world).
+2. The language (thematic language, visual language etc) in which media images and stereotype are conveyed since some say the language itself is ideologically coded.
+3. These values and ideologies which are supposed to influence understanding.
 What is the relation of the media to national and international conglomerates?
 Are the media American?
-Topics may include the portrayal of drug addicts, homosexuals, students, women, terrorists, police, trade unions, blacks, hippies, and analysis of news, current affairs, sport and light enterfainment.
+Topics may include: the portrayal of drug addicts, students, women, terrorists, police, trade unions, blacks, hippies, and analysis of news, current affairs, sport and light entertainment.
+Case studies include TV 'cop' shows and children's media.